juangriffin121/ObsidianVault/AI/Famous_networks/AlphaFold/AlphaFold.md

 		The main neural network of the algorithm.
 Returns output tensors of the same shape as its input and is fed back 3 times before returning its final output
 	[[Structure Block]]
-		Receives the output of the evoformer and uses it to construct the final 3D representation
+		Receives the output of the evoformer and uses it to construct the final 3D representation During the training stage the algorithm performs [[Gradient Descent]] to optimize its parameters.
 #done
 ![[AlphaFold.canvas]]